lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 ##3rd party packages

-LiCO utilized many 3rd party softwares, please download and put them into corresponding "packages" folder in LiCO (e.g. “~/lico_3.x/packages/confluent/” for confluent package) before installing LiCO.
+LiCO utilizes many 3rd party software, please download and put them into corresponding "packages" folder (e.g. “~/lico_3.x/packages/confluent/” for confluent package) before installing LiCO.

 >**NOTE:**
 >Some of the softwares requires local compilation, you need to compile them and put the compiled package into "packages" folder.